 Almond Milk

-Almond milk is one of those “milks” that are found in abundance in the dairy section of your grocery store.
+Almond milk is one of those non-dairy “milks” that are found in abundance in the dairy section of your grocery store.
 Many people have developed a taste for it and its low-calorie nature makes it a great option.

 When choosing an almond milk, always go with an unsweetened option.
 Else you’ll just pack on the calories!